dalel487/su2hmc/README.md

 dense 2-color QCD, Eur.
 Phys.
 J. C48, 193 (2006), hep-
 lat/0604004](https://arxiv.org/abs/hep-lat/0604004)

 It has since been rewritten in C and is in the process of being adapted for CUDA.
+We have sucessfully run on 7000+ Zen 2 cores, as well as A100 GPUs

 Some adaptions from the original are:
 -	Mixed precision conjugate gradient